fluid-project/infusion-docs/src/documents/CoreAPI.md

 * `gradeName {String}`
 * Returns: `{Boolean}`

-Returns `true` if the supplied options ([defaults](#fluid-defaults-gradename-options-)) are those of a component which has the supplied grade.
+Returns `true` if the supplied options ([defaults](#fluid-defaults-gradename-options-)) are the top-level options of a component which has the supplied grade.
 These must be options which have already been through options merging, since the test is a simpleminded one that simply checks whether the `gradeNames` entry in the options contains the supplied `gradeName`.

 ### fluid.componentHasGrade(component, gradeName)